Streaming App Logs to Log Management Services

 The CF Drain CLI plugin extends the cf CLI by adding simple commands for user-provided syslog drains.
 Also, you can use the plugin to bind all apps in a space to a syslog drain.
 This option includes app, space, and org names in the drain.
 It also binds any new apps pushed to the space.

-Installation: To install the CF Drain CLI plugin see the Installing Plugin instructions in the plugin source repository.
+To install the CF Drain CLI plugin, see Installing Plugin in the CF Drain CLI repository on GitHub.

-Commands: The plugin adds commands for creating, deleting, and listing syslog drains, and for binding apps to the drains.
-See the Usage section of the plugin source repository for details.
+The plugin adds commands for creating, deleting, and listing syslog drains, and for binding apps to the drains.
+For more information, see Usage in the CF Drain CLI repository on GitHub.